 At least twice the weekend of that child’s wedding, I caught a glimpse of my then-12-year-old daughter and wondered who that woman was.
 Seriously, I didn’t recognize her at first.
 She looked so mature.

 She didn’t look like my little girl anymore.
 The flash of a smile gleaming with braces reassured me it really was her.
 Those braces are now off, revealing straight teeth that make her look even older than her 13 years.
 How does removing braces have that effect on a face?
-Nobody warns you.
+Nobody warns you about that little moment.

 Sometimes I think about the fact I only have five more years of her childhood to enjoy.